 Most kids’ clothes are made from cotton.
 Cotton is terrible for the environment – it takes about 2500 liters of water – 660 gallons – to produce enough cotton for one shirt!
 Cotton is just 2.4% of the world’s crops, but of the pesticides used on the planet each year, 16% are used in the production of cotton.
 Let’s get as much use as we can out of every cotton shirt!
 For toys, we are producing a HUGE amount of plastic toys every day.
 For most of them, a child is done playing with them long before they show any signs of wear and tear, so it’s great if they can be passed on to new users instead of the landfill.

 More Efficient Shopping Experience

-At the consignment shop I was at yesterday, I walked to the size 6 boys rack, and flipped through about 50 different shirts and 30 pairs of pants.
-I was able to pick out 6 shirts and 4 pants in much less time than it would have taken at the mall.
-And most consignment shops have some consignment toys stationed around the clothing racks so kids can play while their parent shops.
+At the consignment shop, I can walk to the size 6 boys rack, and flip through about 40 different shirts and 30 pairs of pants, all in size 6.
+I am able to pick out 6 shirts and 4 pants in about 15 minutes.
+(And unlike mall clothing stores, most consignment shops have some consignment toys stationed around the clothing racks so kids can play while their parent shops.)

 Makes me a Better Parent

 I still remember 20-some years ago, when I bought my kids two really special matching outfits from Gymboree for a portrait session that were pretty pricey for my budget at the time.
 Even after the photos were taken, I was protective of those clothes… my preschooler and toddler really wanted to wear them but when they did, I’d spend the day saying “no, you can’t play with that, it’s too messy” and “no, you can’t eat / drink that – I don’t want you to spill it on your clothes.”
 I didn’t like being that fretful parent.

 When my kids wear cheap consignment clothes, I’m a relaxed parent.
 I let them finger-paint, play in the mud, eat nachos, and more.
 I don’t worry about stains and just let them be kids.